Center for Neighborhood Technology: Water

-CNT helps communities find solutions to problems stemming from deteriorating water infrastructure like unreliable service, rising water rates, and flooded neighborhoods.
-In 2012, CNT launched the "Smart Water for Smart Regions" initiative, which includes new research, inventive solutions, and regional advocacy focused on water supply and stormwater in Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin.
-The initiative helps communities deliver water services to homes and business efficiently, effectively, and transparently, while sustaining water resources in the region.
+CNT helps communities with problems regarding water infrastructure like unreliable service, rising water rates, and flooded neighborhoods.
+In 2012, CNT launched the "Smart Water for Smart Regions" initiative, which includes research, solutions, and regional advocacy focused on water supply and stormwater in Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin.
+The initiative helps communities deliver water services to homes and business while sustaining water resources in the region.

 Another issue CNT considers a priority is the handling of stormwater.
 Its goals are to reduce flooding, cut stormwater treatment and energy costs, and protect rivers, lakes, and vital landscape.
 In 2005, CNT developed a way to measure the effects of storm water management in an effort to promote green infrastructure that better handles storm water (i.e. rain gardens, porous pavement, green roofs, drainage swales).
-The Green Values calculator allows developers, regulators or simple property owners "to assess the economic and hydrological impact of green vs. conventional storm water management."
+The Green Values calculator allows developers, regulators and property owners to assess the economic and hydrological impact of green and conventional storm water management.

-Working with Hey and Associates, Inc., CNT published "Monitoring and Documenting the Performance of Stormwater Best Management Practices" in 2012, a report on a 2009-2010 project to monitor and document the performance of stormwater best management practices.
+Working with Hey and Associates, Inc., CNT published "Monitoring and Documenting the Performance of Stormwater Best Management Practices" in 2012, a report on a 2009-2010 project to monitor and document the performance of stormwater management practices.
 There were three components of the project: